4 min read

 Step 4: Create a Broadcast Plan

-Once your school has an adequate number of students to start the program, it’s time to create a broadcast plan.
-Your school can go in a number of different directions with the program you create, and setting a plan will be critical for long-term success.
+Once your school has enough students to start the program, it’s time to create a broadcast plan.
+Your school can go in several different directions with the program you create, and setting a plan will be critical for long-term success.

 Start by identifying which sports you want to broadcast and reviewing the schedules for each sport.
 Assign students to each event to ensure that all events will be covered.
 Many schools start broadcasting with football and basketball, but you certainly aren't limited to those sports.
 The NFHS Network covers 27 different sports at all levels, so consider broadcasting your volleyball, baseball, soccer, lacrosse, and other athletics as well.